Parts of a Water Mill

 Types of Water Mills

-The Undershot type (bottom left) looks similar to a paddle wheel.
+The Undershot type (bottom left) is what our mill has and looks similar to a paddle wheel.
 The wheel is simply propelled by the flowing water pushing on its blades.
-The wheel on our mill is an undershot (see left)

 Dressing a millstone ...